-Medium Player: Clearly some impact on the Player, and/or the Player left the field for a lengthy period of time, and/or some possible lower level ongoing treatment(s) required.
+Medium Player: Clearly some impact on the Player, and/or the Player left the field for a lengthy period of time, and/or some possible lower level ongoing treatment(s) required, and/or may miss one Match.
 Person (other than Player): Clearly some impact on the Person, and/or the Person was prevented from continuing in their official capacity in relation to the Match for a lengthy period of time, and/or some possible lower level ongoing treatment(s) required.
 The Impact grading may be raised under the potential to cause injury provisions in this Appendix 1.
 High Player: Major impact on the Player, and/or the Player was unable to participate in the remainder of the Match, and/or major ongoing issues that require medical intervention and/or may miss some Matches.
 Person (other than Player): Major impact on the Person, and/or the Person was unable to continue in their official capacity in relation to the Match for the remainder of the Match, and/or major ongoing issues that require medical intervention and/or may miss some Matches.
 The Impact grading may be raised under the potential to cause injury provisions in this Appendix 1.
 Severe Person (including Player): Major impact and serious injury to the Person, and/or likely to miss a significant number of Matches.
+The sanction determination may be raised under the potential to cause injury provisions in this Appendix 1.